kshannon-ucsd/dsc100/pages/syllabus.md

 - We will get back to you within 48 hours with our final decision.

 ### Lecture Attendance
-Our goal is to make lectures and office hours worth your while to attend, e.g. we do in-class exercises.
+Our goal is to make lectures, section and office hours worth your while to attend, e.g. we do many in-class exercises.
 However, lecture attendance is not required.
 We will make every effort to record lectures, but things happen.
 These will be made available to you (UCSD podcast).
-Quizzes will also occur during class, so you will need to attend those classes.

 ### Section Attendance
 Section attendance is not mandatory.
 Demos as well as lecture material will be reviewed in the section and it is to your benefit to go and ask questions.